danieleborgo/SchoolTestGenerator/README.md

 ## 1. Required installed software

-This software was written using **Python 3.6** with the package **PyLaTex**.
+This software was written using **Python 3.8** with the package **PyLaTex**.
 It also requires an installed version of **LaTex**, which has to have downloaded all the necessary packages.
-One of the major source of errors in the first execution is the lack of some LaTex packages or, in some version, of the Perl language installed on Windows.
+One of the major source of errors in the first execution is the lack of some LaTex packages or, in some version, of the Perl language installed.

 ## 2. How to run

 This program needs two JSON file names in input:

-- A JSON file containing all the information related to the students;
+- A JSON file containing all the information related to the users;
 - A JSON file containing all the information related to the test.

-These two should be passed as parameter to the file _main.py_:

-    python main.py students.json test.json
+The users can be of two types:

+- Named students: in this case the tests will be generated with the students name fields already compiled.
+- Anonymous users: the tests name fields will be left uncompleted, so they will require manual completion.

+Just as the program would write if it receives _-h_ as parameter, this is the command structure to execute the program:

+    usage: main.py [-h] [-s STUDENTS_PATH | -a USERS_PATH] TEST_PATH

+The argument _TEST_PATH_ indicates the path where the test JSON configuration file is located, while STUDENTS_PATH and USERS_PATH define the one of the related students or of anonymous users file.
+Because of this definition, the program is able to generate one type at once.

 The used interpreter has to have installed all the required Python packages.
 The names are only symbolic.

-This software was developed using PyCharm, which can simplify the execution and the package installation of this software.

 ## 3. Example of use